Nodewerx/game-dev-quotes/readme.txt

 == Upgrade Notice ==

 = 1.4.1 =
 Added support for source links.
-The will appear next to the name of the poster
+The will appear next to the name of the poster.
+Also made quote boxes responsive.

 = 1.3.0 =
 Added support for a tinyMCE button to add styles